apache/calcite/README.md

 operators.
 Optiq will combine your rules and operators with built-in rules and operators, apply cost-based optimization, and generate an efficient plan.

+Optiq also allows front-ends other than SQL/JDBC.
+For example, you can execute queries in linq4j:

+    final OptiqConnection connection = ...;
+    ParameterExpression c = Expressions.parameter(Customer.class, "c");
+    for (Customer customer
+        : connection.getRootSchema()
+            .getSubSchema("foodmart")
+            .getTable("customer", Customer.class)
+            .where(
+                Expressions.<Predicate1<Customer>>lambda(
+                    Expressions.lessThan(
+                        Expressions.field(c, "customer_id"),
+                        Expressions.constant(5)),
+                    c)))
+    {
+        System.out.println(c.name);
+    }

+Linq4j understands the full query parse tree, and the Linq4j query provider for Optiq invokes Optiq as an query optimizer.
+If the
+<code>customer</code> table comes from a JDBC database (based on
+this code fragment, we really can't tell) then the optimal plan will be to send the query

+    SELECT *
+    FROM "customer"
+    WHERE "customer_id" < 5

+to the JDBC data source.

 Status
 ======